Jericof241/portfilio/README.md

 - Skilled at maintaining focus and delivering results under tight deadlines and high-pressure situations.
 - Capable of prioritizing tasks efficiently, optimizing time and resource allocation to maximize productivity.
 - Highly motivated professional with a strong determination to succeed and achieve outstanding results.
+- Easily adapts communication and collaboration styles to connect effectively with individuals from diverse backgrounds and roles.

 **Technical Skills**
-- Familiar with ASP.NET web development and knowledgeable in C# programming.
-- Basic knowledge of web development concepts, including HTML, CSS, and JavaScript.
+- Basic knowledge of web development concepts, including HTML and CSS.
 - Experienced in using Microsoft Office Suite (Word, Excel, PowerPoint).
 - Basic knowledge of database management systems, such as MySQL and Oracle.
+- Familiarity with ASP.NET web development and VB.NET programming.
+- Basic knowledge of Arduino microcontroller programming and prototyping
+- Familiarity with designing user interfaces and creating prototypes using the Figma platform, showcasing foundational technical design skills.

 # Profile
 - **Address :** 209 P. Dela Cruz, Novaliches, Quezon City